BraxSim/NLP-Sentiment-Analysis-APOT3/README.md

 Overview

 This project is an open-source NLP-based sentiment analysis tool that analyzes user reviews and social media comments.
-The system includes a backend API for text analysis and a frontend website for user interaction.
+The system includes a backend API for text analysis and a frontend website for user interaction.And this is the edition 3.0.

 Features